 We’ve said it before and we’ll say it again: oatmeal is an important part of a well-balanced diet.
 There are many health benefits of oatmeal that make it a great choice for your daily diet, including the fact that it can help lower your cholesterol.

 What is Cholesterol?

 Cholesterol is a kind of fat found in your blood.
-You need cholesterol and it’s found in every cell in your body because it helps your organs to function.
-You just don’t want too much of it.
-If you do, you can start to clog your blood vessels, which can eventually lead to all kinds of problems.
+You need cholesterol, and it’s found in every cell in your body because it helps your organs to function.
+You just don’t want too much of it because it can start to clog your blood vessels, which can eventually lead to all kinds of problems.

 There’s actually two types of cholesterol.
 HDL and LDL.
 LDL, or low-density lipoproteins, is the bad kind of cholesterol.
 HDL, or high-density lipoproteins, is the good stuff.
 LDL carries cholesterol from the liver to the blood, while HDL carries it from the blood to the liver, where the liver breaks it down.
-The liver is able to break it down, therefore it’s the good one.
+The liver is able to break it down, which is why it’s the good one.